suliman-99/django-seeding/README.md

 Fast `bulk_create` seeder

-notice that the titles in the `csv-file` have to match the fields name in the `model`
+notice that the titles in the `csv-file` have to match the field names in the `model`

 models.py
 ```